knail1/ComputationalInvesting/README.md

 ComputationalInvesting
 ======================

-portfolio model analysis using python, with the following modules: QSTK, numpy and pandas
+equity portfolio model analysis using python, with the following modules: QSTK, numpy and pandas